 But, I have two sisters who are as casual with their physicality as my elementary friend was.
 When we sit on the couch, they smoosh up next to me, their legs against mine, our shoulders lined up in a tight row.
 I shared a bed with one of them when we traveled a few years ago and woke up to her arm around me, her long hair flowing across my face like sea grass moving just under the surface of the water.
 I lay stunned, wondering how she learned to be like everyone else.
 I can’t even sleep with my husband.

 I don’t know that I will ever have a specific, concrete reason for my aversion to physical affection, my lack of awareness of it.
 I have done some research into autism and touch and it is unclear, as well.
-Part of the problem, I think, is that we are looking for why.
+The blog I linked does a wonderful job of reaching out to the community and asking autistic people what their experiences are.
+Most of what I found, however, focuses more on the outside perspective of why some autistic people don’t enjoy being touched.
 Why can have a shame or judgement attached to it.
-“Why can’t I/you just hug/kiss/caress like everyone else does?”
-Even the article I link here, which I think attempts understanding, suggests early intervention for children with autistic traits to teach them to tolerate touching as part of socialization, as if it is wrong to not like it.
+“Why can’t you just hug/kiss/caress like everyone else does?”

 What if we focused instead on what?
 What does physical contact mean for an NT?
 It seems to mean closeness, love, security.
 What does physical contact mean for an ND?
 What does it feel like?
 For me, it means almost nothing unless it is that firm hug I seek for anchoring, particularly during overload or meltdown, or unless it comes from Adrian.
 Otherwise, it feels invasive and uncomfortable.
 It feels dangerous, not safe.
 My senses are scraped raw.
 I just want my space.